epimed/ai4omics-practical-session/README.md

 ![download repository](/images/git_download_marked.png)

-## Step 2: Check the presentation of machine learning for omics if necessary
+## Step 2: Check the presentations of machine learning for omics

 Be sure that you have already followed the regular class on machine learning for omics.
 If not, please watch first these videos which show a general machine learning pipeline and some common classification models.